Web app Regensburg Model:

 - Since the focus here is on what national CO2 budgets would result for the countries in the event of converging per capita emissions and a distribution of a global CO2 budget from 2020 on, actual emissions after 2019 are not taken into account in the emission paths.

-- An important indicator in the Regensburg Model is the implicit weighting of the population (IWP), which is the same for all countries depending on the scenario type chosen for the global path and the convergence level chosen.
+An important indicator in the Regensburg Model is the implicit weighting of the population (IWP), which is the same for all countries depending on the scenario type chosen for the global path and the convergence level chosen.
+The IWP is basically independent of the selected global budget (remark: there may be slight deviations, as the actual convergence level - indicated in the app - may differ slightly).
 The respective IWP is specified for each scenario type in the app.
 In general, the more ambitious the global path at the beginning, the higher the IWP.
-More information on IWP can be found here.
-The corresponding sheet shows the national CO2 budgets resulting from the IWP for all countries in the world.

 Detailed Excel tool